upbound/docs/content/upbound-marketplace/packages.md

 ### Publishing public packages

 Upbound reviews all public packages, and new repositories have a default publishing policy of requiring a one-time manual approval.
-To request Upbound to review your package contents before publishing it and all future versions to a public listing page, please email support@upbound.io or message the `#upbound` channel in the [Crossplane Slack](https://slack.crossplane.io/).
+Contact Upbound by emailing support@upbound.io or message the `#upbound` channel in the [Crossplane Slack](https://slack.crossplane.io/) to request Upbound to review your package.

 Upbound needs the following information before considering a package:
 * Public Git repository of the package.
 * The Upbound account to list as an owner and point of contact.
 * The Upbound repository name.

-Whether a package version is published is independent from whether it is public or private.
-Publish status indicates whether a package version can be viewed in the Marketplace, while privacy indicates who can access it.
+Publish status indicates whether a package version appears in the Marketplace, while privacy indicates who can access it.

 {{< table >}}
 | | Published | Not Published |